Reed-Compbio-Classes/bio131-S24-syllabus/doc/policies.md

 ## Attendance Policy

 The purpose of the in-class components is to learn the material in the lecture time (through a combination of lectures and activities) and to get a chance to implement core programming concepts in the lab time (with the support of myself, the TA, and other students).
 All lecture and lab materials will be posted to the Moodle before (or, in the case of slides, shortly after) the lecture or lab.
-However, listening to the delivery of the materials and working through the activities with other students will help you learn the content of the course much faster.
+Listening to the delivery of the materials and working through the activities with other students will help you learn the content of the course much faster.

-- You should attend and fully participate in the scheduled lecture section.
+- You should attend and fully participate in the scheduled lectures.
-- You should attend and fully participate in the two scheduled book discussions during the scheduled lab sections.
+- You should attend and fully participate in the two scheduled book discussions during the scheduled lab section.
-- You should have two one-on-one meetings with me during the scheduled lab sections.
+- You should have two one-on-one meetings with me during the scheduled lab section.
 - You should complete the scheduled labs, and I strongly encourage you to attend the labs to complete them during your lab section.
 If you decide to complete them on your own, you must talk with me about your plan first.

 There is no penalty for missing in-class components, but you should email me if something is preventing you from attending more than one class/lab.
-Please see "Illness and Exceptional Circumstances" on the [support page](#support.md).
+Please see "Illness and Exceptional Circumstances" on the [support page](support.md).
 If you miss multiple classes, I may reach out to make sure you are OK.
 Communication is key.

 ### The Main Takeaway: There is no penalty for missing class, but attending and participating is expected and will set you up for success.

 ## Deadline Policy

-The eight common assignments (which are outlined on the [types of work](#components.md) page) all have deadlines.
-You can see when these assignments are started on the [course schedule overview](#schedule.md); refer to the [Moodle page](https://moodle.reed.edu/course/view.php?id=5287) for a detailed schedule with deadlines.
+The eight common assignments (which are outlined on the [types of work](assessment/components.md) page) all have deadlines.
+Refer to the [Moodle page](https://moodle.reed.edu/course/view.php?id=5287) for a detailed schedule with deadlines.

 The purpose of these deadlines is for you to complete the assignments at a steady pace in the first 11 weeks of the semester as you learn the biology, programming, and societal aspects of the course.
 The lectures and activites are carefully designed so the common assignments require the skills and knowledge that you learn in the lectures. **You should submit your assignments by the posted deadlines.** You have an opportunity to revise _all_ of the common assignments, so you should submit what you have by the deadline, even if it is incomplete.
 My feedback will help you in your revision of the work.

 The last two weeks of the semester are designated for choose-your-own (CYO) assignments.
 However, you may decide to use this time to complete any common assignments that are missing or partially completed.
-Refer to the [grading contract](gradingcontract.md) for more information.
+Refer to the [grading contract](assessment/gradingcontract.md) for more information.

 Please note, though, that if you routinely submit partial work by the deadline you will end up having to complete those past-due assignments at the same time as you complete the upcoming assignments.
 This might be very challenging, especially if you are working on multiple programming assignments at the same time.
 The last two weeks are _not_ enough time to complete all of the common assignments.
 If you are feeling overwhelmed, come talk to me to strategize a plan for successfully completing the common assignments.